 Nobody knows when they are going to die.
 Death however is inevitable.
 UK domiciled pensions are subject to a 55% tax on death.
 Essentially, if you die before you get to spend all of your pension, your beneficiaries and heirs will have to give the lions share to the tax office.
 QROPS (Qualifying Recognised Overseas Pension Schemes) are not subject to a death tax.
 Even those years away from statutory retirement age will see the risk reduction benefits.
 Transferring out your pension when you’ve left the UK is done for the same reason that people sign up for life insurance coverage: you just never know, and it’s better to be safe than sorry.

-Spending Your Pension
+Spending And Access To Your UK Pension

 There is no such thing as a free lunch.
 This is especially true of tax-free pension benefits approved by the government.
 However, when electing to take a tax-free lump sum from your UK pension at age 55, you are able to take up to 25% of your benefits.
 Graciously, HMRC allow the initial draw-down from a QROPS pension to be up to 30%.
 That 5% could prove to be substantial, and every little helps.